zealshah-05/Laundry-Management-System-IITGN/README.md

 ### Final recommendation is fulfilled !!

 ## 3.3 Responsibility of G1 & G2:
-## 1. Documentation and screenshots of a total of 2 attacks [SQL Injection and XSS] performed and the defenses against those attacks
+## 1. Documentation and screenshots of a total of four attacks [SQL Injection and XSS] performed and the defenses against those attacks
 ## I. SQL Injection Attacks:

 A.	In login page if we insert “' or 1=1 –“ in both email and password then we directly get access to system.
 Because of “or” statement other conditions does not consider.